jbraure/JustInvest/README.md

   - With my usual credentials
 - Check that Admin console is functional.
 It should be, at this point.
 - Create base.html, footer.html, home.html
-- Adds login and logout
+- Add login and logout

 ## Data display as list
 - Open database with "DB Bowser for SQLite" and insert some records.